ravendb/ravendb-python-client/README.md

 **Type-hinted entire project and API results** - using the API is now much more comfortable with IntelliSense

 ## Releases

-* All client versions 5.2.x are fully compatible with and support RavenDB server releases 5.4 and 6.0.

 * [Click here](https://github.com/ravendb/ravendb-python-client/releases) to view all Releases and Changelog.